JavaKoala/DAT-204-Final-Project/README.md

   - `docker run --rm -p 3838:3838 final-project-shiny-app`
 - Navigate to `localhost:3838` in a web browser to view the application

+## Running the tests

+- The Tidyverse will need to be installed if not already
+  - `install.packages("tidyverse")`

+### Running the tests with RStudio

+- Open one of the test files in `app/tests/testthat/` in RStudio
+- Click the "Run Tests" button

+### Running the tests in the R console

+- Set the working directory to the project root located on the file system
+  - `setwd("~/project")`
+- Run the test suite
+  - `shiny::runTests("app")`

 ## References

 #### Location of the Port Authority data